Max Planck PhDnet Statutes

 To counteract this, the PhDnet aims to

-• Facilitate the recognition, discussion, and solving of issues recurring at multiple institutes through the central and regional organs of PhDnet, and
+• Facilitate the recognition, discussion, and solving of issues recurring at multiple institutes through the central and regional organs of the PhDnet, and

 4 Participation